-As members of the legume plant family, beans have the amazing ability to draw nitrogen from the air and add it to the soil.
+Beans are members of the Fabaceae family, commonly known as the legume plant family.
+One of the perks of this plant family is they have the amazing ability to naturally increase nitrogen content in the soil, making the nitrogen accessible to other plants around them.
 In this way, beans don’t just grow nutritious, delicious food (scroll down for some delightful recipes), they help to enrich the soil in which they grow.

 Dan Jason, owner of Salt Spring Seeds is one of Canada’s best known organic seed farmers.
 He has long advocated for Canadians to grow and eat more pulses (beans, peas, chickpeas, favas and lentils).
 His book, The Power of Pulses, provides tips for gardeners wishing to grow and save their own pulses as well as a collection of delicious and creative recipes.
 The following two recipes, one for fresh beans and one for dried, were provided with kind permission by Dan.
 Enjoy!

 Whether you enjoy them on their own, with creamy polenta or piled on toast beneath a runny egg, baked beans are nourishing and comforting.
 For a quick and hearty breakfast, prepare a day ahead and reheat in the oven.

 1 medium yellow onion